 Dry Fly Fishing: Must-Have Best Trout & Steelhead Tips

-Match the hatch, but also match size, silhouette, and drift.
+- Match the hatch, but also match the size, silhouette, and behavior of the food.

 Understanding Rainbow Trout and Steelhead